The Ratio1 Smart Contracts Ecosystem

 Name: Ratio1, Symbol: R1 with maximum supply: 161,803,398 tokens.

-Only the ND (Node Deed) and MND (Master Node Deed) contracts can call mint/burn.
+Only the ND (Node Deed) and MND (Master Node Deed) contracts can mint new tokens, which is essential for the functioning of the ecosystem, as it rewards node operators for keeping their nodes online.

 R1 Supply Distribution Scheme